phucvu-nyu/bst236/docs/chapter_coding/code_principle.md

 ```
 This is copied from a local branch of `drtmle` R package from [David Benkeser](https://github.com/benkeser).

+This document can also be used as the part of prompt engineering to help generative AI tools to understand your goals and help you write the code in the right direction.

 Before you start coding, you can first "code" in natural language what you want to do.
 You can write in the document on:
 - The goal of the package